Serves 6 to 8

 - When ready to serve, remove loins from pouches and pat dry.

-- In a skillet, over high heat, sear loins on all sides in little vegetable oil until golden brown.
+- In a skillet, over high heat, sear loins on all sides in a little high-smoke point oil until golden brown.

-- Slice into 1 inch (2.5 cm) medallions and serve as is or topped with Port Wine Reduction (see recipe under Sauces & Condiments section).
+- Slice into 1 inch (2.5 cm) medallions and serve as is or topped with Port Wine Reduction.